Skip to content

 4. Enter your IdP details and complete any additional authentication required.

-Sign out behaviour for user session
+Sign out behaviour for user sessions

 Link to this section

-(Optional) Sync Entra ID groups with Kinde
+(Optional) Sync Entra ID (SAML) attributes with Kinde

 Link to this section